 adventurer, Baron Ungern, guided his army into Mongolia, and annihilated the Chinese

 In 1924, Mongolia began the transformation of itself into a republic, and aligned with the USSR.

 Despite the new regime, the country remained nearly 200 years behind the rest of the world.
 Industry was unheard of within its borders, and all of the wealth was controlled by nobility.

 In July of 1990, the first democratic elections were held, and the country officially rid itself of communist rule.

 The country's capital, Ulan Bator, is its largest city as well as the central connection point for all railroads and highways in the country.
-In addition, the city serves as the nation's cultural and political center, and the main entrance point for a growing numbers of tourists.
+The city serves as the nation's cultural and political center, and the main entry point for tourists.